 This venue is a great place to watch the freighter and boat traffic on the St. Clair River.
 It’s free to visit with indoor and outdoor seating available.
 The Maritime Center holds artifacts from the history of shipping in the river.
 There is also a snack bar and food vendors outside seasonally.
-Talk a walk along the mile long boardwalk and natural pathway.
-On Sundays shipping history presentations are conducted.
+Talk a walk along the mile-long boardwalk and natural pathway.
+On Sundays shipping, history presentations are conducted.
 The farmers market is open from 8am until 2 pm on Tuesday and Saturday in season.
 Plenty of parking and free Wi-Fi is available.

 The original Pointe aux Barques Lighthouse was constructed of stone taken from the shore of Lake Huron in 1848.
-The keeper’s house and separate tower were located on a three acre clearing hacked out of the dense wilderness.
+The keeper’s house and separate tower were located on a three-acre clearing hacked out of the dense wilderness.

 By 1857, the ravages of shoreline weather and a fire in the interior of the house created the need for a new structure.
 The new keeper’s house and attached 89-foot tower were built of the finest brick available.
 The light is still an active aid to navigation, making Pointe aux Barques one of the oldest continuously operating Lights on the Great Lakes.

-Grindstone City is only 10 minutes away from the lighthouse.
+Only 10 minutes away from the lighthouse.
 But unless you’re a local it could be tough to find.
 If you are looking for a treat head to Grindstone General Store for a large ice cream cone.

-Shelly’s Bar & Grill – Its lunch time.
+It’s lunchtime.
 Shelly’s is one of those hidden gems that no one talks about.
 They don’t advertise much because they don’t need to.
 A favorite with the locals and bike clubs touring the shoreline.
 It’s one of our go-to places when we want to get away from the crowds and tourists of Port Austin.
 Make no mistake, its tavern food.
 But they have large portions, and if you’re lucky enough to find they have walleye available – get it.
 Don’t let the exterior put you off.
 It’s super clean and they have the coldest beer at the tip of the Thumb.

 This state park is one of the largest state parks in southern Michigan.
 Located at the tip of Michigan’s “thumb” along three miles of sandy shoreline of Lake Huron’s Saginaw Bay, the park offers excellent fishing, canoeing, hiking, cross-country skiing, birding, and hunting opportunities.
-However a little known aspect of this park is that it sits on the location of a ghost town.
+However, a little-known aspect of this park is that it sits on the location of a ghost town.
 Port Crescent prospered as a lumber town from about 1864 to 1881.
 One sawmill became so busy salvaging thousands of trees felled in one of the infamous fires experienced by the Midwest in 1871 that it added a 120-foot brick chimney to help power the plant.
-The remains of this chimney can be seen in the camp ground area.
+The remains of this chimney can be seen in the campground area.

 From Port Crescent State Park continue to head west on M-25 through Caseville.
 You will pass Sand Point.
 This spike of land extends over a mile into Saginaw Bay and has some of the neatest cottages in the area.
 Continue west along Wild Fowl Bay until you reach the town of Bay Port.
 Watch for the big fish sign and turn right toward the docks.

-Bay Port Fish Company – Bay Port Fish Company has been a commercial fishery in Lake Huron and Saginaw Bay since 1895.
+The Bay Port Fish Company has been a commercial fishery in Lake Huron and Saginaw Bay since 1895.
 The company operates between spring and fall, depending upon the weather and has four boats: the Osprey, the Argo, the Patsy, and the Sunflower.
 You can see the Osprey and the Argo tied up in Caseville harbor at the fish house just south of the break wall.
 They are open seven days a week.
 Be aware “it smells like fish”.

 This is one of the oldest settlements in the Thumb.
 First established as a mission among the Native Americans who lived in the area for generations.
 Headquarters of Michigan Sugar, you will be able to see large mounds of locally grown sugar beets that are being prepared for processing.
 Here the tour concluded.
-You have a choice of continuing on M-25 toward Bay City and I-75 or heading East on Owendale Road until you head on M-53 south toward Utica and Detroit.
+Hence, you have a choice of continuing on M-25 toward Bay City and I-75 or heading East on Owendale Road until you head on M-53 south toward Utica and Detroit.